Vivekpalankar/UNIX-Concepts-and-Applications/Notes.md

 ### Chapter 6 Basic File Attributes

 -   _ls_ command has no option to display only directories.

+-   In macOS, if the file or directory has extended attributes, the permissions field printed by the -l option of the ls command is followed by a '@' character.
+Otherwise, if the file or directory has extended security information (such as an access control list), the permissions field printed by the -l option is followed by a '+' character.

 ### Chapter 7 The vi Editor